vanadium-archive/playground/client/README.md

     make

-The command above automatically fetches node dependencies, and builds necessary assets for the client bundles to the `public` directory for serving.
+The command above automatically fetches Node dependencies and builds necessary assets for the client bundles to the `public` directory for serving.

 ## Local server